janis-commerce/api-list/README.md

 ### get customParameters()

-This allows you to set custom **query parameters** for your API, it must contain the names of the custom parameters that the API will receive
+This allows you to set custom **query parameters** for your API, it must contain the names (keys) and and data type (values) of the custom parameters that the API will receive.

 For example: